macintushar/draw/docs/supabase.md

 alter table "draw" enable row level security;
 ```

-Add the RLS Policy
+Add the RLS Policies

 ```
+CREATE POLICY "Enable read access for all users" ON draw FOR SELECT
+TO public
+USING (true);

+CREATE POLICY "Enable insert for authenticated users only" ON draw FOR INSERT
+TO authenticated
+WITH CHECK (true);

+CREATE POLICY "Enable update for authenticated users only" ON draw FOR UPDATE
+TO authenticated
+USING ((select auth.uid()) = user_id)
+WITH CHECK (true);

-create policy "Enable all actions for users based on user_id" on "public"."draw" as PERMISSIVE for all to authenticated using (
+CREATE POLICY "Enable delete for users based on user_id" ON draw FOR DELETE
+TO authenticated
-    (select auth.uid()) = user_id
+USING ((select auth.uid()) = user_id);
-);
 ```